qubick/HFI-controller/README.md

-# Reprap 3D printer controller for HFI in Javascript
+# Reprap 3D printer controller for HFI in JS

 ## To do
 - browserify main.js